IslayResearch/Danger2026DataChallenge/README.md

 ## Performance Engineering Optimizations

-The changes made by GPT 5.5 were engineering optimizations inside the same 2-Sylow projection strategy:
+The changes made by GPT 5.5 were performance improvements inside the same 2-Sylow projection strategy:

 - **Special-case the odd-parts pattern.** For this `p`, the valid odd parts are: